 Faculty Guide to Cross-Registration

-The cross-registration program makes it possible for any matriculated full-time student or full-time staff member of one of the four colleges of the consortium to enroll in a course offered by another institution, improving the depth and variety of the student's academic program.
+Cross-registration is an opportunity open to students, faculty and staff of the member institutions of the Associated Colleges of the St. Lawrence Valley.
+The program makes it possible for any matriculated full-time student or full-time staff member at one of the four colleges of the consortium to enroll in a course offered by another institution, improving the depth and variety of the academic program available in the North Country.
+There is no charge to cross-register for courses as long as the individual meets the eligibility requirements.
+Cross-registrants do have to pay any special fees, such as fees for labs, application or registration.

-As a faculty advisor, you must sign your advisee's cross-registration form to insure that the proposed course satisfies the student's program and credit-hour requirements.
-A student should be advised to take the course at the home institution, not to cross-register for a course, if there is an appropriate choice available.
+- As a faculty adviser, you must sign your advisee's cross-registration form to insure that the proposed course satisfies the student's program and credit-hour requirements, and that the student has met all course prerequisites.
+A student should be advised to take the course at the home institution, and not to cross-register for a course, if there is an appropriate choice available.
+(Students matriculated at St. Lawrence University and Clarkson University must also get the signature of the appropriate chairperson.)